Thomsch/tellina_user_experiment/experiment_design_doc.md

   around freely within it.

 ## Risks and Concerns
-- Do we want to enforce one-liners?
-  - What are the benefits of using one-liners?
-    - One idea is that it discourages a series of `rm file...` commands, but this could also be done in one line.
-  - Do we want to teach them how to use the `reset` command?
+- Do we want to automatically reset the file system after each command?
+  - Encourages one-liner solutions.
+     - But, is it necessary to enforce this?
-    - Enforcing one-liners removes the necessity of the `reset` command.
+  - Removes the necessity of the `reset` command.
 Less things for the user to worry about.
-  - Also this means that the interface will reset the file system every time an output does not match with expected.
-- User file system safety.
-  - **The client task interface does not guarantee that the user's file system will be safe from misused commands.
-The only directory that can be rolled back using the interface will be the mock file system directory as well as the interface directory itself.**
-    - For example, the interface does not prevent or protect the user from running `rm -rf $HOME`.
-  - Need to display this in the README.txt when the client is distributed.

 ## Acknowledgements
 - Some of the code used for the infrastructure was imported and modified from